Who is eligible to register for the GVSLL 2018 Spring Season?

-Opening Day is March 10th, 2018 and is our big fundraiser for the season.
+Opening Day is our big fundraiser for the season.
 Families will be asked to contribute by selling raffle tickets, contributing to their team Silent Auction basket, donating items for the Silent Auction, providing Bake Sale items, purchasing tickets for the Opening Day BBQ and purchasing items from the Silent Auction and Bake Sale.
 It can be overwhelming to be asked to participate in so many ways so early in the year . . . but on the positive side, fundraising is over for the season after Opening Day!
 Participation is not mandatory, but please realize that we need the funds raised by Opening Day to keep our registration fees as low as possible.

 Why don't you post player information and statistics?

 We do not post player information due to privacy concerns, which is also why the Team/Rosters page is password protected.
 We do not post statistics because we want the players to focus on learning baseball and on playing for their team, instead of focusing on their own individual statistics.
 Teams may keep individual statistics based on Manager preference.